 Instead, consider enhancing your outdoor space with the addition of a deck or patio for a similar cost and possibly a fire pit for those cooler nights.

 This type of improvement will almost always increase the value of your property, while also meeting your desire for more outdoor living space.

 In this way, you’ll enjoy your home while also keeping an eye on the long-term potential of the property.

 Create a Common Fund

-There are a variety of ways that you can separate your shares in the home, should you decide that you no longer want to live in it jointly.
-These include:
+When buying a house with a friend, there are a variety of ways that you can separate your shares in the home, should you decide that you no longer want to live in it jointly.

 - Selling the home and splitting the profits earned

 - Determining the value of the home and then buying your friend’s share